Against the Ropes

-The Rocker is a 2004 American sports drama film directed by Charles S. Dutton and starring Meg Ryan and Omar Epps.
+Against the Ropes is a 2004 American sports drama film directed by Charles S. Dutton and starring Meg Ryan and Omar Epps.
 The story is a fictionalized account of boxing manager Jackie Kallen, the first woman to achieve success in the sport.
 Kallen has a bit part in the film playing a reporter.
 The film was shot primarily at the Wolstein Center in Cleveland, Ohio and Hamilton, Ontario at the Copps Coliseum.

-The Rocker was produced by Cort/Madden Productions and released in the United States by Paramount Pictures on February 20, 2004 and received negative reviews from critics.
-It grossed $7 million against a budget of $15 million.
+Against the Ropes was released in the United States by Paramount Pictures on February 20, 2004 and received negative reviews from critics.
+It grossed $7 million against a budget of $39 million.

 Plot

 At a young age, Jackie Kallen learns about boxing with her father and uncle in a small gym.
 Later, she becomes assistant to a Cleveland boxing promoter.
 Her boss then begins doing business with Sam LaRocca, a sports manager, during a middleweight championship fight.

 Challenged after the contest to demonstrate an understanding of the fight game, she proceeds to embarrass LaRocca, who then offers to sell the loser's contract to her for the price of one dollar.
 She accepts, only to discover upon visiting the fighter in his home that he is addicted to drugs and enmeshed in a dangerous and self-destructive lifestyle.

 Enter Luther Shaw, a small-time hood.
 Kallen watches in horror and fascination as Shaw pummels the former middleweight champ.
 She offers to manage him professionally.
 Shaw is at first hesitant, but eventually signs on with her.

 Because of LaRocca's influence, Kallen can't find Shaw a fight anywhere in Ohio, so the two are forced to go on the road until Shaw makes a name for himself.
 Jackie begins to get swept up in all the attention she gets for being the first female boxing manager.
 Her attention eventually shifts from Shaw to her own media persona as her fighter's number of wins continues to climb.

 Finally realizing that she is not paying enough attention to her only client, Kallen agrees to sell Shaw's contract to LaRocca on the condition that he be given a championship fight.
 LaRocca agrees, setting Shaw up for a shot at the title before he could be ready.
 Kallen arrives at the fight and stands in Shaw's corner as he pulls off an upset and wins the championship.